Gianmario Tondato Da Ruos

-Gianmario Tondato Da Ruos (born February 12, 1960 in Oderzo) is an Italian executive.

-Key facts

-Gianmario Tondato Da Ruos (born February 12, 1960 in Oderzo) is currently Chief Executive Officer at Autogrill.
+Gianmario Tondato (born February 12, 1960) is an Italian business executive who has been the Chief Executive Officer at Autogrill since 2003.

 After schooling in Oderzo (Liceo Scientifico Brandolini) he took a degree in Business Economics at Ca' Foscari University of Venice.
 He started his career in 1985 with Gruppo Nordica S.p.A. (in human resources) and then joined Arnoldo Mondadori Editore.
 In 1986 he moved to Gruppo Edizione Holding, where he held various posts in Benetton Group, United Optical and Benetton Sportsystem, which he left in 1999.

-He joined Autogrill Group early in 2000 and was in charge of the re-organization and re-launching of Autogrill's American subsidiary HMSHost in the United States till 2003.
+He joined Autogrill Group early in 2000 and was initially in charge of the re-organization and re-launching of Autogrill's American subsidiary HMSHost in the United States.
+He would go on to became the CEO of Autogrill.

-He has been Autogrill's CEO, based in Milan, since April 2003.

-Background
+Early life

-Gianmario Tondato Da Ruos was born in Oderzo on February 12, 1960.

-He did his high school studies in Oderzo (Liceo Scientifico Brandolini) and took a 1st class degree in business economics at Università Ca’ Foscari in Venice.
+Gianmario Tondato Da Ruos was born in Oderzo, Italy on February 12, 1960.
+He did his high school studies in Oderzo (Liceo Scientifico Brandolini) and took a 1st class degree in business economics at Ca' Foscari University of Venice.